KalciferKandari/blender_remap/readme.md

 - To begin with, iterating through the '.blend' files with the blender command is very slow, and in fact the scripts are a minute fraction that time, so the files should be read directly, possibly using [blendfile.py](https://github.com/scorpion81/blender-addons/blob/master/io_blend_utils/blend/blendfile.py).
 - Of course a great improvement would be the conversion to a Blender add-on with a GUI, if possible.
 - More robust error-handling.
 I didn't go into much detail into this.
 If the computer crashes part way through, for example, nothing is done to account for that.
 The only thing to do would be to restore the backup copy of the project directory.
+- A lot of TODOs in the scripts give some ideas as to some improvements.